crookplusplus/DictionaryTree/README.md

 ## Getting Started
-Later versions of this program rely on POSIX libraries, making the choice of the operating system less significant at this stage.
-However, as the project progresses with future builds, the importance of the operating system will become more pronounced.
+&nbsp;&nbsp;Later versions of this program rely on POSIX libraries, making the choice of the operating system less significant at this stage.
+However, as the project progresses with future builds, the importance of the operating system will become more pronounced as it will require a Unix based system to function as is.

 ### Prerequisites